House of Neville: Female line of de Nevilles

 The Anglo-Norman Ancient House of de Nevilles traces back to Odo, Count of Penthièvre and his son Ribald.

 In 1069, William the Conqueror granted the Lordship of Middleham to his Breton cousin Alan Rufus, son of Odo, who built a wooden motte-and-bailey castle above the town.
 It has been dubbed the "Windsor of the North".
 By the time of the 1086 Domesday Book, Alan had passed the castle to his brother Ribald.

 Middleham Castle eventually passed to Ribald's descendant Geoffrey de Neville (died 1193), 2nd feudal baron of Ashby in Lincolnshire.
-At some time before 1176 he married Emma de Bulmer (d.1208), who brought to her husband several estates, including Brancepeth Castle in County Durham and Sheriff Hutton Castle near Bulmer, Raskelf and Sutton-in-the-Forest, all in Yorkshire.
+At some time before 1176 he married Emma de Bulmer (died 1208), who brought to her husband several estates, including Brancepeth Castle in County Durham and Sheriff Hutton Castle near Bulmer, Raskelf and Sutton-in-the-Forest, all in Yorkshire.

-His second child and heiress was Isabel de Neville (d.1248/54), who married Robert FitzMaldred (1170/4-1242/8).
+His second child and heiress was Isabel de Neville (died 1248/54), who married Robert FitzMaldred (1170/4-1242/8).

 Geoffrey "de Neville"

-Geoffrey "de Neville" (d. c.
+Geoffrey "de Neville" (died c.
 1242) inherited the estates of his mother's family as well as his father's, and adopted his mother's surname, but retained his paternal arms of Gules, a saltire argent.
 In Norman-ruled England, a Norman surname was more prestigious and socially advantageous than his original English surname FitzRobert.

 Geoffrey de Neville's eldest son and heir was Robert de Neville, Sheriff of Yorkshire and Sheriff of Northumberland (1258).
 Other children include Geoffrey—who was to start a cadet branch of the family in Hornby, Lancashire—John, and Hugh.
 The identity of the mother, however, is disputed among scholars.
 A. F. Pollard, for example, writing in the Dictionary of National Biography in 1894 suggested that she was Margaret, daughter of Sir John de Longvillers.
 However, this Margaret was married until 1285, and there is evidence from a Lincolnshire fine of 1247 which refers to one Robert de Neville, knight, and his mother, Joan.
 (Note: The situation is further confused by the fact that a number of Geoffrey de Nevilles extant in this period; apart from Robert's brother, another Geoffrey de Neville died in 1249.
 The historian Charles Robert Young, on the other hand, suggests that Robert married one Ida and that it was his brother Geoffrey who married Margaret de Longvilliers.
-Name of his wife as Joan can be also derived from a 1273 charter from her son Robert de Neville (d.1282) to Marton Priory, Yorkshire, mentioning the "souls of his parents Geoffrey and Joan and for the souls of both of his own wives.")
+Name of his wife as Joan can be also derived from a 1273 charter from her son Robert de Neville (died 1282) to Marton Priory, Yorkshire, mentioning the "souls of his parents Geoffrey and Joan and for the souls of both of his own wives.")